 \section{Autonomous robotic system for tidying up multiple objects}

-In this paper, we develop an autonomous robotic system that can recognize and tidy up the environment automatically.
-Our system is implemented with Robot Operating System (ROS)~\cite{ref:quigley2009ros} middleware.
+We develop an autonomous robotic system that can recognize and tidy up an environment automatically.
+Our system is implemented with robot operating system (ROS)~\cite{ref:quigley2009ros} middleware.
 An overview of the proposed autonomous robotic system is shown in Fig.~\ref{fig:overview_proposed_system}.
-The training phase is described in the Section~\ref{sec:proposed_system:training-phase}, and the planning phase is described in the Section~\ref{sec:proposed_system:planning_phase}.
+The training phase is described in Section~\ref{sec:proposed_system:training-phase}, and the planning phase in Section~\ref{sec:proposed_system:planning_phase}.